tdang2018/EWU-CSCD496-2019-Winter/Assignment5.md

 ## Assignment 5

+**DATE CHANGE:** Due to weather and EWU cancelling classes on 2/12.
+The due date for this assignment is 11:59pm on 2/17/19

 For this assignment start from the existing intellitect/Assignment5 branch.

 - Update all of the service classes to use the async EF (Entity Framework) methods.